beckoningstranger/pp3-mastermind/README.md

 ### Typography

   For the logo, I used the 'Big' Font available on [Patrick Gillespie](https://www.instagram.com/patorjk/)'s [Text to ASCII Art Generator](http://patorjk.com/software/taag/).
-It's easily readable and does not take up too much space.
+It is easily readable and does not take up too much space.

   [Back to top](<#contents>)